 - (Skip if not canning).
 Prewash all pint jars and lids with warm soapy water.
 Heat the jars in a simmering water bath for at least 10 minutes or until ready for use.
 Do not boil.
 Set washed lids and rings aside.

 - Working with 6 cups of apples at a time, blanch the apples in a large pot of boiling water for 1 minute.
 Remove using a slotted spoon and place in a large bowl.

 - Mix ¼ cup lemon juice and 4 cups of water together and pour it over the blanched apples.

 Make the Filling

-- Wipe the rim and center the lid on the jar.
+- Wipe the rim of the jar and center the lid on top.
 Apply band and tighten until fingertip tight.
 Repeat until all jars are filled.

 - Place jars in the water canning bath with 2 inches of water above the jars.
 Bring water to a boil and process in the boiling water for 25 minutes.

 - Remove the jars from the water bath and let cool for 12 hours on a towel.

 - Check lids for seal.
 The lid should not move up and down.